Historic Glasshouse Apprenticeship

 - attend the End of Scheme review

 Successful participants will be awarded a Kew Historic Glasshouse Apprenticeship Certificate and a Transcript of Practical Training.
-This is a bespoke programme managed by the Royal Botanic Gardens, Kew.
+This is a bespoke programme managed by Royal Botanic Gardens, Kew.

-Kew welcomes international applicants, however, we are unable to sponsor applicants to work in the United Kingdom for the Kew Historic Glasshouse Apprenticeship.
-It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment, see United Kingdom Border Agency for the latest regulations.
+Kew welcomes international applicants.
+However, we are unable to sponsor applicants to work in the United Kingdom for the Kew Historic Glasshouse Apprenticeship.
+It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment.
+See the United Kingdom Border Agency website for the latest regulations.

-The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Diploma Level 2 which is accredited.
+The practical training is a non-accredited qualification backed by Royal Botanic Gardens, Kew, with the RHS Diploma Level 2, which is accredited.
 Two employed apprentices are recruited per year.

-Online applications, together with an essay of 250-500 words describing why you wish to undertake the Kew Historic Glasshouse Apprenticeship, should be returned no later than 28 February in the year of recruitment.
-Interviews are scheduled for late March/early April, with the Apprenticeship starting the first Monday in August.
+Online applications, together with an essay of 250 to 500 words describing why you wish to undertake the Kew Historic Glasshouse Apprenticeship, should be returned no later than 28 February in the year of recruitment.
+Interviews are scheduled for late March/early April, with the apprenticeship starting the first Monday in August.

 This is a three-year fixed term appointment (employment).
 Apprentices receive 30 days leave in addition to day release to attend college.